 In this case, Color Pilot and other Esko applications that use the color database need to synchronize to the data center regularly to keep their color data up-to-date.

-See Working with a Database in a Data Center on page 69 for more information.
+See Using a SaaS Database on page 533 for more information.